-At this point, you don't want to lose your stride due to a few days off, but you might be worried that getting too aggressive about deadlines will crush your team's festive spirit.
+You don’t want to lose your stride with a few days off, but you might be worried that getting too aggressive about deadlines can leave you seeming like the Grinch.

 At HubSpot, a company that makes work culture a priority, our people managers are known for creatively and strategically hitting seasonal goals while still building team morale -- especially during the holiday season.